-Project Status Expected Near Term Milestones 1.
-Phase 3 registration study in autologous stem cell mobilization (GENESIS) completed; top-line results announced May 2021 showed highly statistically significant evidence across all primary and secondary endpoints favoring motixafortide in combination with G-CSF (p<0.0001).
+Project Status Expected Near Term Milestones motixafortide Phase 3 registration study in autologous stem cell mobilization (GENESIS) completed; top-line results announced May 2021 showed highly statistically significant evidence across all primary and secondary endpoints favoring motixafortide in combination with G-CSF (p&lt;0.0001).
 In addition, the combination was found to be safe and well tolerated.
 Pharmaco-economic studies showed positive results regarding the cost-effectiveness of using motixafortide versus both G-CSF alone and plerixafor in combination with G-CSF.
 NDA submission made in September 2022, and in November 2022 the FDA accepted for review the NDA with a PDUFA target action date of September 9, 2023.
-1. FDA decision on NDA filing expected in third quarter of 2023 motixafortide 2.
-Phase 2 investigator-initiated study in first-line metastatic PDAC patients Data from the study is anticipated in 2023 3.
+1. FDA decision on NDA filing expected in third quarter of 2023 2.
+Phase 2 investigator-initiated study in first-line metastatic PDAC patients 2.
+Data from the study is anticipated in 2023 3.
 Phase 1b study in patients with ARDS secondary to COVID-19 and other respiratory viral infections 3.
 Data from the study is anticipated in 2023 4.
-Phase 2b randomized clinical trial in first-line metastatic PDAC patients under collaboration with GenFleet Initiation of the study is expected in 2023 5.
-Phase 1 study for gene therapies in SCD 5.
-Initiation of the study is expected in 2023 AGI-134 Phase 1/2a study completed.
-Results announced December 2022.
-The study met its primary endpoint of safety and tolerability.
-Generation of an immune response and markers of clinical efficacy were assessed as secondary endpoints.
-Determination of next steps for the program during 2023
+Phase 2b randomized clinical trial in first-line metastatic PDAC patients under collaboration with GenFleet 4.
+Initiation of the study is expected in 2023 AGI-134 Phase 1/2a study, ongoing Initial proof-of-mechanism of action and efficacy results expected by end of 2022